TesfayZ/Random-Forest-Classifier/model_card_template.md

 Data Quality: Ensure that the input data used for prediction is clean and well-structured, as data quality directly affects model performance.
 Bias and Fairness: Continuously monitor the model's predictions for any biases or unfairness towards certain demographic groups.
 Adjustments and retraining may be necessary to mitigate these issues.
 Model Updates: Periodically retrain the model with updated census data to capture changing socioeconomic conditions.
-Data imbalance: when traning with new data, consider traning with varios ratio of spliting the data to traning and evaluation data sets as the salary classification of the data may not be balanced.
+Data imbalance: When traning with new data, consider traning with varios ratio of spliting the data to training and evaluation data sets as the salary classification of the data may not be balanced.
 Alternatively, try try traning with K-fold split.